jbee/jbee.github.io/lex/index.md

 Groups can be nested.
 The opening bracket controls the type of group.
 The regex _*_ (zero or more) can be build using `[...]+`.

+Open groups at the end of a pattern are implicitly closed.

 **Embedding**